PNW-TechPros/js-natural-lenses/expositions/datum-plans.md

 * Objects intended to be used (at least partially) as a dictionary-like collection have a special property name to specify, which is given by `datumPlan.others`.
 * When the plan gets to a "leaf node" (the position within the target documents of an item whose structure is not of interest to the datum plan), use `datumPlan.value` to indicate the tip of the access pathway.

 The construction function (`datumPlan`) can also accept a Function that returns the POD spec described above.
-If such a function is given, it is passed a [DSL]{@link DatumPlan_DSL} object, making generation of the plan spec more concise.
+If such a function is given, it is passed a [DSL]{@link DatumPlan_Dsl} object, making generation of the plan spec more concise.

 Let's use as an example a partial plan for an NPM `package.json` file: